 However, your payment plan may be influenced by your chosen mutual fund’s class share.
 The charges are payable to your sales intermediary unless agreed otherwise in the contract.

-A no-load mutual fund does not come with the charges and commissions levied on load funds.
-It also doesn’t involve a professional’s services — instead, the buyer purchases his/her desired mutual fund directly from the investment company.
+Instead, the buyer purchases his/her desired mutual fund directly from the investment company.
 This is also the reason for the absence of charges.

 There are two main advantages of investing in no-load mutual funds: